 - Cost-effective.
 Sharing a dark kitchen lowers your share of the cost, depending on how many brands you’re sharing your space with.
 Running multiple operations out of one facility is one of the easiest ways to increase your profits.

-Are you searching for your perfect, private state-of-the-art commercial kitchen?
+Are you searching for your perfect, private state-of-the-art kitchen to rent in London?
 Look no further.
 At Dephna, we offer complete flexibility and 24-hour access with commission-free deliveries.
 Enquire now to book a visit at one of our London locations.